 SeparateHiLo – save 16-bit tiles as a two separate files: the high-byte and the low-byte

 It is necessary to dwell on the parameters OutFormat2, SeparateRGBA and SeparateHiLo.
-SpaceEngine supports a special way to store RGBA textures for the planetary surface in the form of two separate texture files – a color file for the RGB components and a black-and-white file for the alpha channel.
+SpaceEngine supports a special way to store RGBA texture of the planetary surface in the form of two separate texture files – a color files for the RGB components and a black-and-white files for the alpha channel.
 This can be used to save disk space.
-For example, Earth’s surface requires RGBA textures with color specified in the RGB channels, and a water mask specified in the alpha channel.
+For example, the Earth surface requires RGBA textures with color specified in the RGB channels, and a water mask specified in the alpha channel.
 The compressed texture formats which support 4 channels (RGBA) are only png and tif.
-But files of these formats are quite large, while the color information inside could be compressed in jpg with a sufficiently good quality, and the water mask could be compressed in the lossless png very well.
+But files of these formats are quite large, while the color information in could be compressed in jpg with a sufficiently good quality, and the water mask could be compressed in the lossless png very well.
 Such a combined set of two textures jpg + png takes much less space than a single 4-channel png.
 To use this method, set the SeparateRGBA true, and specify the format for the RGB texture by the OutFormat, and for the alpha texture by the OutFormat2:

 With this configuration, the CubeMap will save two files for each tile: the RGB file with the suffix _c and the alpha file with the suffix _a, for example:

-Note: the high-byte file must be saved in a lossless format, such as png.
+Note: the high-bytes must be saved in a lossless format, such as png.
 Otherwise, the terrain will have large artifacts!
-The lower-byte file may be saved in a format with lossy compression, such as jpg, but it also leads to artifacts.
-Only the combination png + png does not result in artifacts, and sometimes it leads to a better file size; in this case then, this is the recommended method to use.
+The lower-bytes may be saved in a format with lossy compression, such as jpg, but it also leads to artifacts.
+Only the combination of png + png does not gives the artifacts, and sometimes it makes an advantage in a file size; in this case when this method is recommended to use.

 SpaceEngine automatically detects and loads the dual-file textures, no additional tweaking of the planet script is required.

-If the tile files already exist in the folder, they are overwritten.
+WARNING: if the tile files already exist in the folder, they will be overwritten!.

 6) Optimizing tiles

-To perform this operation, the configuration file must have OptimizeTiles true.
+To perform this operation, the configuration file must have OptimizeTiles 1.

-The current version (1.06) does not use a good algorithm, so errors are possible – e.g. tiles with a small island and homogeneous ocean around it can be considered as homogeneous, while tiles with a slight color gradient can be considered as heterogeneous.
-Therefore it is recommended to look at all the tiles in the temporary folder and move back those which seem to not be suitable for removal.
-It is also recommended to save these removed tiles somewhere, so you can quickly restore incorrectly deleted tiles, without having to launch a full conversion process with the CubeMap again (especially if the source cylindrical texture is large).
+The current version (1.15) does not use a good algorithm, so errors are possible – e.g. tile with a small island and homogeneous ocean around it can be considered as homogeneous, while the tile with a slight color gradient can be considered as heterogeneous.
+Therefore it is recommended to look at all the tiles in the temporary folder and move back those which seems to be not suitable for removal.
+It is also recommended to save these removed tiles somewhere, so you can quickly restore incorrectly deleted tiles, without launching again a full conversion process with the CubeMap (especially if the source cylindrical texture is large).

 Optimization is not supported for the dual-file tiles (SeparateRGBA or SeparateHiLo).